ainouna/buildsystem/README.md

 7. Download and extract a ready built image for the receiver you want to build for and extract the files audio.elf and video.elf from its /boot directory.
-Copy the files to the directory X/cdk/root/boot with the same names as well as the following names: audio.elf to audio_7100.elf, audio_7105.elf, audio_7109.elf and audio_7111.elf, video.elf to video_7100.elf, video_7105.elf, video_7109.elf and video_7111.elf.
+Copy the files to the directory X/cdk/root/boot using the following names (so 4 copies each): audio.elf to audio_7100.elf, audio_7105.elf, audio_7109.elf and audio_7111.elf, video.elf to video_7100.elf, video_7105.elf, video_7109.elf and video_7111.elf.